samrat/syte-pelican/README.md

 SITE_DESCRIPTION = u'Used in HTML meta tag for description' SITE_KEYWORDS = u'Used in the HTML meta tag for keywords'

+Pelican-syte uses the webassets module integrated into Pelican, so you will also need to install it ( `pip install webassets` ) and add the `WEBASSETS = True` setting.

 #### Links

 DISPLAY_HOME_ON_MENU = True (If you still want to display a 'Home' link, note that the site name is already a link to the home page)